 Legal cases with fixed pricing, standardized processes, and firm timelines

-A cheque is issued by a person out of his/her legal requirements or secures his/her proof for payment to other party.
+A cheque is issued by a person out of his/her legal requirements or secures his/her proof for payment to another party.
 It is used in myriad day-to-day transactions like repayment of loan, payment of school fees, remuneration, rent and many more.
 The reliability of cheque is more than any other form of payment provided its issuance is in proper order.

 A Cheque is a negotiable instrument.
-It can be treated as an acknowledged as well as acceptable bill of exchange in lieu of money.
+It can be treated as acknowledged as well as acceptable bill of exchange in lieu of money.
 An important thing, here, is to understand the proper order of its issuance to make it actually negotiable.
-The cheque should be crossed or stated that it is an account payee cheque;post which, it cannot be negotiable by any person other than the payee.
+The cheque should be crossed or stated that it is an account payee cheque; post which, it cannot be negotiable by any person other than the payee.
 The author of the cheque is known as ‘Drawer of cheque’ and the person in whose favor the cheque is drawn is known as ‘Payee’, in legal parlance.

 Dishonor of cheque can happen for many reasons but the one that needs real attention is dishonoring due to insufficient balance in the account.
-Act of dishonoring of the cheque due to insufficient funds is a criminal offence under Section 138 of Negotiable Instrument Act, 1881.
+Act of dishonoring of the cheque due to insufficient funds is a criminal offence under Section 138 of the Negotiable Instrument Act, 1881.
 Hence it is important for the author of the cheque to make certain that his/her account should have sufficient balance to honor the issued cheque.

 When the cheque is bounced then the drawee bank instantly issue and send a ‘Cheque Return Memo’ to the banker of payee.
 That cheque return memo mentions the reason for section 138 cheque bounce or non-payment.
 Lastly, the payee’s banker will return the bounced cheque and the cheque bounce memo to the payee.

 What if cheque bounces in India?
-What should be the plan of action.
-Generally after a section 138 cheque bounce questions which pop in the minds of the drawee of cheque are can a bounced cheque be resubmitted?
+What should be the plan of action?
+Generally, after a section 138 cheque bounce questions which pop in the minds of the drawee of cheque are can a bounced cheque be resubmitted?
 Or can a bounced cheque be deposited again?
 To answer these questions and to know what to do in case of cheque bounce read the below points -

 The issuer can request the payee to resubmit the dishonored cheque after depositing the substantial funds in his/her account.
-The payee can re submit the cheque within 3 months from the date of the issuing of cheque.
+The payee can re submit the cheque within 3 months from the date of the issuing of the cheque.

 The Negotiable Instrument Act, 1881 rightfully allows the payee to legally prosecute the drawer provided the cheque is issued for any debt clearance or towards payment of any other liability by the drawer.